nikhilash6/OmniShow/README.md

 ---

 ## 🔥 Updates
-- 2026.04: Code is under internal review.
+- 2026.04: Code is still under internal review.
 Please stay tuned!
 - 2026.04: The technical report of OmniShow is released!